Claiming Tax Treaty Benefits— Nonresident Aliens

 - Re-establish Residency Clause: "If following the period in which a person claimed student benefits, that person resumes residence and physical presence in his original home country of residence before returning to the United States as a teacher, he may claim the benefits as a teacher."
-Note: IRS considers re-establishing residency as at least a full year (365 consecutive days) before being eligible to use the tax treaty benefits again.
+Note: The IRS considers re-establishing residency as at least a full year (365 consecutive days) before being eligible to use the tax treaty benefits again.

-- Exception to the Saving Clause: Most treaties contain a Saving Clause which prevents citizens or residents from using treaty benefits to reduce their tax liability.
+- Exception to the Saving Clause: Most treaties contain a Saving Clause that prevents citizens or residents from using treaty benefits to reduce their tax liability.
 However, virtually all treaties also contain an exception to the Saving Clause for foreign students and scholars to allow them to claim tax treaty benefits after becoming residents for tax purposes, as long as they would otherwise qualify for those benefits.

 For personal services income

-- Use forms 8233 and Tax Treaty Affidavit if the individual is a nonresident alien for tax purposes—Form 8233 expires at the end of each calendar year.
+- Use forms 8233 and Tax Treaty Affidavit if the person is a nonresident alien for tax purposes—Form 8233 expires at the end of each calendar year.
 A new one must be submitted each year that the nonresident alien is eligible to claim treaty benefits.

-For Scholarship/Fellowship grants and Royalty income
+For scholarship/fellowship grants and royalty income

 Social Security Number/ITIN Number Requirements

-Effective for payments made on or after January 1, 2001, any tax treaty claim made on forms 8233 or W-8BEN without a permanent U.S. Taxpayer Identification Number (TIN) cannot be accepted.
+Any tax treaty claim made on forms 8233 or W-8BEN without a permanent U.S. Taxpayer Identification Number (TIN) cannot be accepted.

 A permanent TIN is: